Battle of Talavera: Battle

 Victor shifted Ruffin's survivors to the right against the Segurilla and supported them with one of Villatte's brigades.
 Lapisse, Sébastiani and Leval (from right to left) then launched a frontal attack against the British 1st and 4th Divisions.
-Alexander Campbell's men and the Spanish (notably the Cavalry Regiment El Rey) Leval's attack, which went in first.
+Alexander Campbell's men and the Spanish (notably the Cavalry Regiment El Rey) met Leval's attack, which went in first.
 Lapisse and Sébastiani then advanced in two lines using the same regimental columns that Ruffin had employed.
 Henry Campbell's Guards brigade (1st Division) routed the French regiments opposite them, then charged in pursuit, running into the French second line and intense artillery fire.
 The Guards and the Germans with them were routed in their turn, losing 500 men, including Major General Heinrich von Porbeck, and carried away Cameron's brigade with them.
 Seeing Guards and his centre broken, Wellesley personally brought up the 48th Foot to plug the hole caused by the dispersal of Sherbrooke's division.
 Backed by Mackenzie's brigade (3rd Division), the 48th broke the French second line's attack as the Guards rallied in the rear.
 Lapisse was mortally wounded.
+The 24th regiment of foot also took part in covering the guards and lost many men that they were only able to form 1 rank but did not receive any credits for this action after the battle because the message containing the order was lost.